bicpi/bicpi.github.io/_posts/2015-08-01-run-phpspec-when-saving-files-with-gulp-and-phpstorm.markdown

 {% endhighlight %}

-Gulp also needs to be installed locally for each project that makes use of it – just as well as the desired Gulp plugins.
+Gulp also needs to be installed locally for each project that makes use of it – just as well as the desired gulp plugins.
 To install local Node packages, just type a `node install` command right in the project's root directory:

 {% highlight bash %}